Rhodesia in the context of history – by one who lived there.

 A cartoon by E Lucock illustrating the distorted world morality applied to Rhodesia.

-Most of the world turned on Rhodesia and imposed trade sanctions which were fairly well circumvented.
+Most of the world turned on Rhodesia in a self-gratifying moral outrage and imposed trade sanctions which were fairly well circumvented and Rhodesia continued to live with peace and prosperity.
 However in 1975, after a left wing coup in Portugal the previous year, Rhodesia’s long border with Moçambique became directly exposed to terrorist incursions and after a valiant struggle in which the terrorists were aided and abetted by the communist states and those in the West who should have behaved better, to put it mildly, Rhodesia was forced to succumb.

 As is almost invariably the case after a conflict, it is the winners who get to tell their story and speak.
 Most of the history about Rhodesia is now taught from the viewpoint of the winners: the butchers of ZANU; Robert Mugabe and his henchmen.
 Enough said!